bigboomdesign/big-boom-alert-bar/readme.txt

 * Show on the home page (whether it be a page or your recent posts)
 * Show for only certain page/post ID's

-= Countdown Timer =

-Currently the countdown timer displays a simple day countdown as a shortcode, and you need to create your own context around the displayed number.

 == Installation ==

 * Go To Plugins >> Add New
 * Either search for "Big Boom" or Upload the .zip file downloaded here.
-* Once installed, go to the `Settings > Alerts & Messages` admin menu item and choose your settings.
+* Once installed, go to the `Settings > Alert Bar` admin menu item and choose your settings.
-* You can use the plugin settings to determine which pages the alerts show, or you can use the shortcode [alm_alert] within a page or post.
+* You can use the plugin settings to determine which pages the alerts show, or you can use the shortcode [albar_alert] within a page or post.